openzim/nautilus/README.md

 ## About page

-Either inside the archive ZIP as `/about.html` or elsewhere, specified via `--about myabout.html`, you may supply an about page in HTML format.
-It will be displayed in a modal popup and will be includeat its bottom your *secondary-logo* if provided.
+Either inside the archive ZIP as `/about.html` or elsewhere, specified via `--about myabout.html`,

+- You may supply an about page in HTML format.
+It will be displayed in a modal popup and will be included.
+- At its bottom your *secondary-logo* if provided.

 * Use only content tags (no `<html />` nor `<head />` nor `<script />` etc)
 * Use inline styling if required, but no styling is recommended.